The Global Health Track is available to current fellows with interests in global health research, program implementation or health policy.

-- To provide additional experience and training in global health tailored to the career goals of the individual fellow.
+- provide additional experience and training in global health tailored to the career goals of the individual fellow.

-- This track is open for fellows with interest in global health research, program implementation or health policy.
+- This track is open for fellows with an interest in global health research, program implementation or health policy.

 - Fellows are expected to report and present their work by May of their second year.

 - For more information about the global health track or application process, please email firstname.lastname@example.org